-- In small saucepan, scald milk and shortening.
-Set aside and allow to cool until lukewarm.
+- In a small saucepan, scald the milk and butter, bringing it nearly to a boil.
+Set aside and allow it to cool until lukewarm.

-- In large bowl, add sugar, salt, yeast, and warm water.
-Pour in warm milk and melted butter.
-Stir until yeast is dissolved.
+- In a large bowl, add sugar, salt, yeast, and warm water.
+Pour in the warm milk and melted butter.
+Stir until the yeast is dissolved.

-- Turn dough out onto floured board and begin to knead for about 10 minutes, adding flour when dough gets sticky.
+- Turn the dough out onto a floured board and begin to knead for about 10 minutes, adding flour when dough gets sticky.

-- Put dough in greased bowl and turn over so that dough top is greased.
-Cover and let rise in warm place for 60 minutes or until double in size.
+- Put the dough in a greased bowl and turn the dough over so that the top is greased.
+Cover the bowl and let the dough rise in warm place for 60 minutes or until double in size.

-- Punch down dough.
-Turn onto board and knead for about 3 minutes.
+- Punch down the dough.
+Turn it onto a board and knead it for about 3 minutes.

-- Shape dough into a large round loaf or two small round loaves.
-Place on greased baking sheet.
-Cover and let rise for 45 minutes or until double in size.
+- Shape the dough into a large round loaf or two small round loaves.
+Place the loaves on a greased baking sheet.
+Cover the dough and let it rise for 45 minutes or until double in size.

 - Using a sharp knife, slash an X on the bread top.
 Bake for 40 minutes or until bread sounds hollow when tapped on.